Reynoldsburg City Schools

 Reynoldsburg City School District, or Reynoldsburg City Schools, is a school district headquartered in Reynoldsburg, Ohio.

 In Franklin County, it includes the majority of the portions of Reynoldsburg in that county and small portions of Columbus.

 A portion is in Licking County, where it includes most of the Licking County portion of Reynoldsburg.

 A portion is in Fairfield County, where it includes a portion of the Fairfield County portion of Reynoldsburg.

 History

-In 2021 the district proposed a bond, worth $85 million, which would have established a preschool, additional kindergarten programs which would have taken the whole instructional day, and replacements of sections of Hannah Alston Middle School.
+In 2021 the district proposed a bond, worth $85 million, which would have established a preschool, additional kindergarten programs which would have taken the whole instructional day, and replacements of sections of Hannah Ashton Middle School.
 The bond vote failed, with a 207-vote difference between fail and pass.
 Cyn Rosi and Karina Cheung of NBC 4i described the bond election as "extremely tight".

 Tracy Reed became the superintendent in 2022.